David Lammy 10am - 1pm

-Tube and train strikes 2022: What are the rail strike dates for June and July?
+Tube and train strikes 2022: When are the planned strikes for July and August?

 RMT chief Mick Lynch told LBC he was "unhappy" the action was necessary but said workers had been forced into it.

 Here are the scheduled tube and train strike dates for 2022: